 Just in time for Amazon Prime Day (July 12) I’m sharing a sneak peek into my top 10 kitchen essentials that I simply cannot live without!
 Whether you’re just starting out in the kitchen or a pro, there’s something on this list for everyone.
+There are so many products out that people use, such as this ninja af100.
+However, the best way to become a pro in the kitchen is finding the right equipment for you.
 I use most of the tools below every week (some of them, daily) and have found that they save a ton of time for meal prep and cooking in general.
 Most of these are budget-friendly (especially for the quality) and I’ve organized the list by price category for easy reference.
 You can find all of these items on Amazon and if you’re a prime member, can score free shipping too.
 If you’re not yet an Amazon Prime member, you can get a free trial by signing up here and take advantage of free shipping and tons of awesome deals.

 $5-15: These budget-friendly tools are lifesavers when it comes to saving time and getting top quality results.
 All of these have upped my cooking game with little effort!